cocos/cocos-docs/en/components/videoplayer.md

        this.videoplayer.node.on('ready-to-play', this.callback, this);
     },

-    callback: function (event) {
+    callback: function (videoplayer) {
-       //event is EventCustom, you can use event.detail to get VideoPlayer component var videoplayer = event.detail;
+        // The 'videoplayer' here represents the VideoPlayer component.
-       //do whatever you want with videoplayer
+        // do whatever you want with videoplayer
-       //you can't pass customEventData in this way
+        // you can't pass customEventData in this way },
-    }
 });
 ```